 Successful graduates may also apply to MA programmes including the MA Performance Practice at De Montfort University.
 Our graduates have progressed onto L7 courses, securing agents, working in industry, making their own work and teaching.

 What Happens Next

-Applications must be made through UCAS at ucas.com using the course code W413, institution code D26 listed under De Montfort University courses.
-Due to the nature of this programme you may also be invited to attend at interview or audition.
-Where necessary, other means of interview/audition (ie telephone, web-based, CD/DVD) can be arranged.
+Due to the nature of this programme, you may also be invited to attend an interview and audition or where necessary, other means of interview (i.e. telephone, web-based, Microsoft Teams) can be arranged.